Online Master of Laws (LL.M.) in U.S. Law

 - Reading, briefing and communicating U.S. case law

-- Understanding unique U.S. common-law tradition
+- Understanding U.S. common law tradition

 - Leading contract negotiations with U.S.-based clients

 - Using legal research databases such as LexisNexis and Westlaw

 Washington University School of Law’s online LL.M. program is 24 credits and can be completed in as little as one year.
 All LL.M. students will complete the 3-credit required introductory course and then select from 21 credits of elective courses to align their education with their career goals.

 Each spring and fall, students in the program can attend an optional weekend learning experience in St. Louis, Missouri.
 During the immersion, students take a 1-credit elective course on campus, observe live court hearings, and meet with federal and state judges.
 This is also a great opportunity to network and meet peers and faculty in person.